-Reprinted here in my blog for the first time is “The House That Love Built: as lives and buildings crumble, love and hope endure” written 10 years ago following the death of my father, and immediately afterward, the events of 9/11.
+“The House That Love Built: as lives and buildings crumble, love and hope endure” was written in 2011 following the death of my father—and immediately afterward—the events of 9/11.

 “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.”—Margaret Mead